-Every second music producer, and in principle any person who is at least a little bit connected with the creation of music, will claim an in-depth study of theory, which directly affects the creation of a quality product.
-However, not everyone listens to this tip, due to its uselessness, which is absolutely wrong from the point of view of music production.
+Almost every experienced music producer, and generally any person who is at least a little bit connected with the creation of music, will claim that an in-depth study of theory directly affects the creation of a quality product.
+However, not everyone listens to this advice, music theory seems to be boring and useless, however, this perception is absolutely wrong in regard to making music.

-Many people completely underestimate the study of the basics of music theory however, specialists in this field who graduated from, for example, Berkeley, the talent for creating unique musical projects in any genre will be heard from the first second.
-They understand the chord sequence like no one else, since even songs have certain rules, and knowing a little bit more about them, composing tracks becomes much easier and at the final stage, it sounds good, high-quality, and pleasant to the ears.
+Many people completely underestimate the study of the basics of the theory, however, specialists in this field who graduated from, for example, Berkeley, have all that’s needed for creating unique musical projects in any genre.
+Their background will be heard from the first second.
+They understand the chord sequence like no one else.

 Record everything around you

-The modern life of a novice musician is full of production tips from music producers, masters of mixing and mastering, who recommend recording everything that surrounds you in everyday life.
-Recorded audio materials can be either one special recorder or on a regular phone.
+The modern life of a novice musician is full of advice from music producers, masters of mixing and mastering, who recommend recording everything that surrounds you in everyday life.
+The audio materials can be recorded either on special recorder or on a regular phone.

 Organize your studio